Top 50 Magic Cards That Can't Be Countered

 Spellbreaker Behemoth's beast subtype isn't great and his mana requirements are specific.
-However, he can't be countered, carries a great stat total of 5/5, and makes your other creature spells uncounterable as long as they have at least five power.
+However, he can't be countered, he carries a great stat total of 5/5, and he makes your other creature spells uncounterable as long as they have at least five power.
 While this doesn't perfectly shield allies, it protects your strongest monsters, ensuring they cleanly enter the field.

 47. Isao, Enlightened Bushi

 At first, Isao's 2/1 stats seem disappointing, but bushido 2 grants him +2/+2 for the turn when blocked or blocking, fortifying him in clashes.
 He also can't be countered and can spend two mana at any time to regenerate any samurai (even himself), defending his brethren against most removals.